openshift-labs/learn-katacoda/introduction/developing-with-odo/04-linking-components.md

 `odo link backend --component frontend --port 8080`{{execute}}

-This will inject configuration information into the frontend about the backend and then restart the frontend.
+This will inject configuration information into the frontend about the backend and then restart the frontend upon running an `odo push`.

-The following output will be displayed to confirm the successful linking of the `frontend` and `backend` components:
+The following output will be displayed to confirm the linking information has been added to the configuration of the `frontend` and `backend` components:

 ```
  ✓  Component backend has been successfully linked from the component frontend